 Children arrive at school from 8.45am.
 Ms Gregson is at the gate each morning to greet the children and parents.

-Mrs Evans, our Crossing Patrol, is available to cross the children on Cotswold Avenue.
+Our Crossing Patrol, is available to cross the children on Cotswold Avenue.

 Infants walk with porents to the infants' playground where they wait together until the whistle is blown at 8.50am.
 At this point, parents leave the playground so that the children can line up independently in their classes and be taken in by the teachers.
 We ask that parents say goodbyes and give kisses before the whistle so that the children can line up independently.